 Also available as a 90'

 The ultimate challenge

-The Iditarod is the most legendary sled-dog race in the world.
-It crosses the whole of Alaska, a distance of 1,700 kms.
+The Iditarod is a legendary sled-dog race crossing the whole of Alaska, a distance of 1,700 kms.

 Nicolas Vanier, a great lover of the Far North and veteran musher, is famous for his polar exploits in every icebound region of the world.